jasondchambers/mydevenv/README.md

 Then open up Dropbox and authenticate.
 Be sure to have synced_repos and Obsidian folder available off-line.

-Then run to install configurations:
+Then run to install configurations, generate a Github key and fix the stupid default scrolling direction on macOS:

     ./configure.sh

-Finally, to fix keyboard mappings for the Razer Ornata keyboard, run this:
+Finally, for macOS fix keyboard mappings for the Razer Ornata keyboard, run this:

     ./mapkeyboard.sh